Foreign buyers drop off as Seattle housing market hits hottest tempo since 2006 bubble

 Source: Case-Shiller home price index

+The price hikes also surpass anything Seattle saw during the 1990s or early 2000s (Case-Shiller’s data began in 1990).

+The market isn’t just hot by Seattle standards: No region in the country has had prices soar this fast in the past three years.
+The last metro area to get this heated was San Francisco, where home costs soared more than 20 percent in 2013 and 2014.

-The next-hottest market was again Portland, with home prices increasing 8.9 percent from a year ago; nationally, growth was 5.6 percent.
+The next-hottest market in May was again Portland, with home prices increasing 8.9 percent from a year ago; nationally, growth was 5.6 percent.

-- Woman, 71, and terrier-Chihuahua named Yoda rescued after nearly week in Olympic National Park

-For the past few years, a small but growing portion of home buyers had been coming from overseas, especially from China — targeting mostly upscale homes, and often paying cash, sometimes sight unseen.
+For the past few years, a small but growing portion of homebuyers had been coming from overseas, especially from China — targeting mostly upscale homes, and often paying cash, sometimes sight unseen.

-Interest soared last year, after Vancouver, B.C. enacted a tax on foreign buyers.
-At one point after the tax took effect, Seattle was the No. 1 American city for inquiries from Chinese home buyers, according to Juwai.com, which helps people in China buy homes abroad.
+Interest soared last year, after British Columbia enacted a tax on foreign buyers in the Vancouver area.
+At one point after that tax took effect, Seattle was the No. 1 American city for inquiries from Chinese homebuyers, according to Juwai.com, which helps people in China buy homes abroad.

 But now, a new annual survey from the National Association of Realtors shows foreign home sales across Washington state dropped to $1.55 billion for the year ending in March, down 24 percent, from $2.05 billion, in the previous year.
-Washington fell out of the top 10 states attracting foreign home buyers.
+Washington fell out of the top 10 states attracting foreign homebuyers.

-What’s more, Juwai’s latest data shows a 10 percent drop in inquiries from China for homes in Seattle, compared to a year ago.
-Buyers living in China make up about one-third of overseas buyers in Washington.
+What’s more, Juwai’s latest data show a 10 percent drop in inquiries from China for homes in Seattle, compared to a year ago.
+Buyers living in mainland China make up about one-third of overseas buyers in Washington, according to the Realtors group.

-The drop in interest locally is especially striking because the realtors group reported foreign home sales across the country are up significantly in the past year and have reached record levels.
+The drop in interest locally is especially striking because the Realtors group reported foreign home sales across the country are up significantly in the past year and have reached record levels.

 But foreign buyers are increasingly concentrating their money in cheaper markets.
-The realtors group said that in addition to Washington, other pricey states like California, New York and Illinois have seen decreases in foreign home buyers this year, while the biggest increases were in more affordable states like Texas and Arizona.
+The Realtors group said that in addition to Washington, other pricey states like California, New York and Illinois have seen decreases in foreign homebuyers this year, while the biggest increases were in more affordable states like Texas and Arizona.

 Seattle-area home prices have roughly doubled in the last five years and have grown twice as fast as the national average since 2016, according to the Case-Shiller data.
-As a result, the region has become less of a deal compared to other Pacific coast markets that attract a lot of overseas money, like Vancouver, San Francisco and Los Angeles.
+As a result, the region has lost some of its price advantage over other Pacific coast markets that attract a lot of overseas money, like Vancouver, San Francisco and Los Angeles.

-Foreign home buyers have themselves contributed to rising prices in some zip codes here: Real estate agents say foreign buyers are more likely to pay cash and bid up homes than other buyers.
+Foreign homebuyers have themselves contributed to rising prices in some ZIP codes here: Real-estate agents say foreign buyers are more likely to pay cash and bid up homes than other buyers.
 They also tend to eye luxury homes.
-In some parts of West Bellevue and along the coast of Lake Washington, realtors have reported that half or more of their business now comes from foreign home buyers.
+In some parts of West Bellevue and along the Lake Washington waterfront, Realtors have reported that half or more of their business now comes from foreign homebuyers.

-Juwai’s data shows 38 percent of Seattle buyers from China purchase the home primarily as an investment.
+Juwai’s data show 38 percent of Seattle buyers from China purchase the home primarily as an investment.
 Some of those buyers might also live in their new home or allow family members to live there, but in other cases, they sit empty.

 In Seattle City Hall, some officials have kicked around an idea to tax vacant property or foreign home purchases, but haven’t proposed anything, and it’s not clear that such a plan would be legal.
-The tax has also become an issue in the Seattle mayoral race.
+The tax idea has also become an issue in the Seattle mayoral race.

+Overseas buyers may have an outsized impact, but they still make up a small portion of sales.
+Statewide, they accounted for less than 4 percent of purchase value last year, based on the Realtor group’s survey and overall sales data compiled by the Northwest Multiple Listing Service.
+But the ratio is higher in places like Bellevue, local realtors say.

 In reality, the exact magnitude of foreign investment isn’t clear, since buyers don’t report their country of residence.
-The realtors’ report relies on feedback from about 6,000 agents from around the country who responded to this year’s survey, while Juwai tracks search data on its website.
-And data is even harder to come by for vacant homes.
+The Realtors’ report relies on feedback from about 6,000 agents from around the country who responded to this year’s survey, while Juwai tracks search data on its website.
+And data are even harder to come by for vacant homes.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.